-CTE Online Pathways Grant: Santiago Canyon College (SCC) and SCC Continuing Education have received a \$500,000 allocation through the Chancellor's Office California Virtual Campus-Online Education Initiative (CVC-OEI) Grant to increase online class opportunities to both credit and noncredit students.
+CTE Online Pathways Grant: Santiago Canyon College (SCC) and SCC Continuing Education havereceived a \$500,000 allocation through the Chancellor's Office California Virtual Campus-Online Education Initiative (CVC-OEI) Grant to increase online class opportunities to both credit and noncredit students.
 This funding will assist in creating curriculum to support the needs of local employers, creating noncredit to credit pathways, purchasing equipment to assist with videotaping and creating lectures, as well as professional development opportunities to train instructors in online teaching methodologies.
-It is SCC's intention that these new online pathways will provide educational access to students, which will lead to success in obtaining employment in high demand occupations.
+It isSCC's intention that these new online pathways will provide educational access to students, which will lead to success in obtaining employment in high demand occupations.

 Allied Health Programs: Santiago Canyon College Division of Continuing Education (SCC-DCE) attended an Industry Roundtable with industry participants from the Autism Business Association.
-The goal of this roundtable was to shift job training from industry to the community college for this high demand occupation.
-SCC-DCE was selected to develop a short-term career education certificate for Behavior Technician.
-The courses have recently been approved with program approval anticipated soon.
-Courses to train individuals in the area of Behavior Technician and to prepare them for their state licensing are anticipated to start within the next few months and will directly address the needs of local employers.
+The goal of this roundtable was to shift job training from industry to the community college for this high demand

+Technician n.
+SCC-DCE was selected to develop a short-term career education certificate for Behavior n.
+The courses have recently been approved with program approval anticipated soon.Course dividuals in the area of Behavior Technician and to prepare them for their state licensing are d to start within the next few months and will directly address the needs of local employers.